COVID woes: Youths around the world have 'pandemic fatigue' | DW | 04.04.2021

 Brazil is experiencing record numbers of infections.
 And with over 300,000 reported deaths, Brazil's curve shows no sign of flattening.

-Carol's hometown was under 'black flag' lockdown, imposed when there was a dramatic surge in cases.
+Carol's hometown was under a lockdown imposed when there was a dramatic surge in cases.
 For weeks, businesses and all outside activity were suspended.

 Carol had been studying for Brazil's annual exam for public defenders.
-But then that was cancelled.
-"I don't want to sound selfish," she says.
+But then that was canceled.
+"I don't want to sound selfish," she said.
 "I know people are struggling way more than I do and they can't get work because of the pandemic, but it really is frustrating."

-Studying is a lonely process, says Carol.
-"If you take it (the pandemic) seriously, then you're home all day, all alone, and only meeting people who live in your house.
+Studying is a lonely process, Carol said: "If you take it (the pandemic) seriously, then you're home all day, all alone, and only meeting people who live in your house.
 It is very difficult.
 But if you don't take it seriously, nothing will change," she adds.

-At the same time Carol sees on social media how many people across Brazil are throwing caution to the wind and are out partying on beaches across the country.
+Carol has also watched on social media as people across Brazil have thrown caution to the wind and partied on beaches.
 She blames President Jair Bolsonaro for not taking the pandemic seriously and speaking out against protective measures.

 In Johannesburg South Africa, 28-year-old Lindani also made books his constant companions.

 When the pandemic first hit the country, Lindani and his friends thought "it's just one of those pandemics that comes and goes."
-South Africa has a history of battling HIV, smallpox, and other lethal diseases.
+South Africa has a history of battling AIDS, smallpox and other diseases.

-So when the first lockdown was implemented in March 2020, many were not prepared, he recalls.
+So, when the first lockdown was implemented in March 2020, many people were not prepared, Lindani said.
 And within a few months, people realized this is "much bigger than we anticipated and lasting much longer than we budgeted for."

 Lindani shares an apartment with his brother, who works at a small print shop.
 They manage to get by on his small income.
-"We are lucky we had money to survive, we didn't have to go to bed hungry or go to our relatives, and that gives us hope and confidence," says Lindani.
+"We are lucky we had money to survive, we didn't have to go to bed hungry or go to our relatives, and that gives us hope and confidence," Lindani said.

-He points out that one of the biggest challenges was the shift to online education.
+He said one of the biggest challenges was the shift to online education.
 South African students had been protesting against high tuition fees, but the shift to online classes has now made things even more expensive.
 Students must have a computer and internet connection to be able to participate in classes.

-Financial woes, restricted access to education, and exhaustion from the lockdown have the South African youth on edge.
+Financial woes, restricted access to education and exhaustion from the lockdown have youths in South Africa on edge.
 Lindani says they have the feeling of "walls closing in" and are all experiencing what has become known as "pandemic fatigue."

-Pandemic fatigue is defined as a range of emotions and experiences which result in a demotivation to follow recommended Covid-19 behaviors, according to the WHO.
+Pandemic fatigue is defined as a range of emotions and experiences that result in a demotivation to follow recommended COVID-19 behaviors, according to the WHO.

-"We know we have to be home by 10 pm, but we find ourselves in the streets even after the curfew, buying alcohol when it was banned, or at a party where there are more people than there should be," Lindani admits.
+"We know we have to be home by 10 p.m., but we find ourselves in the streets even after the curfew, buying alcohol when it was banned, or at a party where there are more people than there should be," Lindani said.

-"I think it's normal for people to think 'we have to live, and if we die, well we die'… of course it is stressful and scary.
-So if the government is to impose more restrictions, there's going to be an uproar.
-People are still recovering from previous lockdowns," he adds.
+Lindani added: "I think it's normal for people to think 'we have to live, and if we die, well we die.' ...
+Of course, it is stressful and scary.
+So, if the government is to impose more restrictions, there's going to be an uproar.
+People are still recovering from previous lockdowns."

-Lindani's suggestion is that the government set up a toll-free helpline, where people experiencing crisis can connect with professionals, "because you end up having more suicides from young people and even the old who are stuck at home with no jobs and hungry children."
+Lindani's suggestion is that the government set up a toll-free helpline, for people experiencing crisis to connect with professionals, "because you end up having more suicides from young people and even the old who are stuck at home with no jobs and hungry children."

 The fear of suicides is pertinent in India, too.
 Data from the country's crime bureau shows over 15 suicides every hour occurred in 2019.
 And the COVID pandemic is expected to drive those numbers up.

 Mohit lost his source of income when courts closed during the lockdown.
-In India, a lawyer is like a daily wager, it's a struggle, says Mohit.
+In India, a lawyer is like a daily wager, it's a struggle, Mohit said.
 Earnings are not permanent.

-The strict nationwide shutdown implemented last March disrupted the lives of more than 1.3 billion, mass unemployment followed.
+The strict nationwide shutdown implemented in March 2020 disrupted the lives of more than 1.3 billion people.
+Mass unemployment followed.
 Some warn of a national mental health crisis.

 Mohit suddenly found himself sitting at home doing nothing.
 "It got frustrating, the kill-yourself kind of frustrating," he confessed.